 It fell to the US Army Corps of engineers to clear the canal.
 US President Harry Truman, fearful of a civil war in Greece and the possibility of a communist takeover, asked Congress for $400 million in aid.
 In May 1947 he signed an Interim Aid Bill establishing the American Mission for Aid to Greece (AMAG).

-The army engineers managed to reopen the canal for shallow-draft traffic by July 1948, and for all traffic in September
+The army engineers managed to reopen the canal for shallow-draft traffic by July 1948, and for all traffic in September that year.

 The canal today